 Our Values 2025 - 2030

-Working with our colleagues, patients and carers we have co-produced three new values that we aim to embed within our culture here at NELFT.
+Working with our colleagues, patients and carers, we have co-produced three new values that we aim to embed within our culture here at NELFT.

 They are:

-8. We are kind.
+1. We are kind.

-9. We are respectful.
+2. We are respectful.

-10. We work together with our communities.
+3. We work together with our communities.

 Probationary Period

-This post will be subject to a probationary period.
+This post will be subject to a probationary period

-Starting with Us
+Starting with NELFT

-NELFT places great importance on new starters being properly welcomed into the Trust.
-All new starters will join the Trust on the first Monday of each month and undertake a comprehensive induction of up to two weeks, including mandatory training, systems training and the allocation of equipment.
-As part of the process, new starters will also have the opportunity to meet the executive team, senior managers, and attend several drop-in sessions focusing on engagement, health and wellbeing, and key processes.
-The induction will be held at our head office in Rainham, Essex.
+NELFT place a great deal of importance on new starters being properly welcomed and inducted into the Trust.
+All new starters will join the Trust on the first Monday of each month and will undertake a comprehensive induction of up to two weeks which will include mandatory training, systems training and the allocation of equipment.
+As part of the process new starters will have the opportunity to also meet the executive team, senior managers and attend a number of drop in sessions focussing in engagement, health and wellbeing and key processes.
+The induction will be held at our head office in Rainham Essex.

 High Cost Area Supplement – Outer London